0chroma/recipra/README.md

   - community rules (with tools to discuss rules and vote to change them)
   - proposals (with consensus/voting tools)
   - member-provided services directory (like in mutual aid groups)
-  - item check-out/check-in (like in a library)
+  - inventory - check-out/check-in (like in a library), trading between groups, history (who helped make/fix it)
   - funds tracking (like opencollective)